trevcoons/work-day-scheduler/README.md

 ## Acknowledgments

-Thanks to UC Berkeley Coding Bootcamp for teaching me HTML, CSS and JavaScript.
+Thanks to UC Berkeley Coding Bootcamp for teaching me HTML, JavaScript, JQuery, and BootStrap.